tmcelrath/UIUC-Vouchering-Workshop-2023/README.md

 First Workshop: XX in person.
 Have a question or topic you want to cover?
 Add [an issue or idea for UIUC Ento Workshop](https://github.com/tmcelrath/UIUC-Vouchering-Workshop-Spring-2023/issues).<br>

-Short URL for this page [https://tinyurl.com/twt-2022](https://tinyurl.com/INHSvoucher)
+Short URL for this page [https://tinyurl.com/INHSvoucher](https://tinyurl.com/INHSvoucher)

 **[UIUC Vouchering Registration Form](https://forms.gle/y9uxCcDNhDvQb37VA)**
 Thanks for joining us and inviting your colleagues and students.

 # What
 Our 1st Vouchering and Digital Data Management workshop.
-Join us for one days of activities centered around vouchering both physical and digital specimens.
-This workshop will be interactive, modeled on some iDigBio workshops, like the Field to Database workshops, and will focus on equipping you not just to voucher specimens now, but also how to get the most return on investment in specimens, from your initial project to much more.
+Join us for one day of activities centered around vouchering both physical and digital specimens.
+This workshop will be interactive, modeled on some iDigBio workshops, like the [Field to Database](https://www.idigbio.org/wiki/index.php/Field_to_Database) workshops and [Carpentries](https://carpentries.org/) workshops.
+It will focus on equipping you not just to voucher specimens now, but also how to get the most return on investment in specimens, from your initial project to much more.
 As this is our first time offering this workshop, you'll be working alongside us to develop our curriculum and get your individual questions answered.
  - #### Questions
    Send email to tcm AT illinois DOT edu or dlpaul AT illinois DOT edu

 # Who
 Taxonomists, undergraduate & graduate students, ecologists, curators, collection managers, entomologists, biodiversity information scientists, research assistants, and more.
-If you want to think about long term care of specimens, this workshop is for you.
+If you want to think about long term care of specimens and the data that makes them most valuable, this workshop is for you.
+Find out how to expand the reach and impact for you, your organization, and for your data, specimens, research, and datasets.

+# Logistics
+- Workshop to be held at [Location TB Announced].
+- Lunch to be provided.
+- You will need a laptop.

 # How
 Before the event steps:
 1. Register (see link above) which gives us your email address and secures your spot.
 2. [Post ideas, requests, questions](https://github.com/tmcelrath/UIUC-Vouchering-Workshop-Spring-2023/issues) to be tackled during the week.
+    - You'll need a GitHub account.
+Go to [GitHub.com](https://github.com/) and sign up.
 3. [Collaborative Notes doc](https://docs.google.com/document/d/14XPuhZf7YSSDkFs2rPnyfmSGGbDPe6ZSQ7391hias4Q/edit) (accessible on the day of the workshop) for the Vouchering Workshop

 _Scheduled events are subject to minor changes_.
 All events will have question / answer / discussion time.